CurveDocs/curve-docs/docs/curve_dao/FeeCollection&Distribution/FeeDistributor.md

 ### `claim_many`
 !!! description "`FeeDistributor.claim_many(_receivers: address[20]) -> bool:`"

+    Function to perform multiple claims in a single call.

     This is useful to claim for multiple accounts at once, or for making many claims against the same account if that account has performed more than 50 veCRV related actions.